-I have been asked several times over the past couple of months about the difference between Ravintsara and Ravensara.
+What’s the difference between Ravintsara and Ravensare?
 This is my attempt at understanding the differences, the misinformation and the controversy of these two essential oils.

 Ravintsara and Ravensara are both obtained from trees belonging in the Lauraceae family.
 The Lauraceae species are mostly trees or shrubs with a few parasitic climbers which lack true leaves.
 They grow in tropical and subtropical regions.
 The family consists of approximately 50 genera and 2500 species.
 (Avocado: Persea americana also belongs in the Lauraceae family.)